quangthinh261999-coder/Data-Analyst-Portfolio/README.md

 ## About Me

-Mechatronics Engineer with experience in Semiconductor Failure Analysis, Data Analytics and Technical Support.
+Mechatronics Engineer and Information Technology with experience in Semiconductor Failure Analysis, Data Analytics and Technical Support.

 ## Projects